Hot Dip Galvanizing

 Zinc Anodes

-The water acts as the electrolyte and the steel the metallic path.
+- The water acts as the electrolyte and the steel as the metallic path.

-Zinc metal (anodes) are attached to the structure.
+- Zinc metal (anodes) is attached to the structure.
 No power is required.

 Zinc